dbmi-bgm/foursight-cgap/README.rst

 Documentation
 --------------

-For more details, see `Foursight-cgap documantation <https://foursight-cgap.readthedocs.io/en/latest/>`_.
+For more details, see `Foursight-cgap documentation <https://foursight-cgap.readthedocs.io/en/latest/>`_.